What’s New

 #1 Natadera Temple

-When it comes to autumn in Komatsu, every local (and many other fans from near and afar) knows that Natadera is the place to be.
+When it comes to autumn in Komatsu, every local knows that Natadera is the place to be.

-Come November, the usually quiet streets of this sleepy town are filled with lines of cars and humans, eager to see the enchanting sight of Natadera Temple’s dramatic rocky terrain speckled in flourishes of red. (so it is recommended to come on weekdays if you can)
+Come November, the usually quiet streets of this sleepy town are filled with lines of cars and humans, eager to catch a sight of Natadera Temple’s dramatic rocky terrain speckled with fiery reds. (so it’s advisable to come on weekdays if you can)

 First-timers may get a little lost in the temple’s labyrinth-like layout, which is a fun experience in its own way, but here’s our recommended autumn foliage-focused route if you’re short on time!